List of Austin Powers characters: General Borschevsky

 General Nicolai Borschevsky is a Russian Intelligence officer.
 He is alongside Commander Gilmour when Austin is first briefed about his mission.
 Austin at first thinks he is mad for working with Russian intelligence, not knowing the Cold War had ended.
 Borschevsky only has one line in the film, and does not immediately know who Austin Powers is; he wonders if Powers worked for British Intelligence.
 Basil replied that he worked freelance.
 He does not appear again in the film.
-One of the other character named after a Maple Leafs player, Nikolai Borschevsky in this case.
+He is named after former Leafs winger Nikolai Borschevsky.